javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/article.md

 Let's recall the rules:

 - Two objects are equal `==` only if they're references to the same object.
-- If one of arguments of `==` is an object, and the other one is a primitive, then the object gets converted to primitive, as explained in the chapter <info:object-toprimitive>.
+- If one of the arguments of `==` is an object, and the other one is a primitive, then the object gets converted to primitive, as explained in the chapter <info:object-toprimitive>.
 - ...With an exception of `null` and `undefined` that equal `==` each other and nothing else.

 The strict comparison `===` is even simpler, as it doesn't convert types.